Insider Trading

 Exam Tip: Gotchas

-• Both the tipper AND the tippee can be liable.
-The tipper is liable for breaching a duty in exchange for personal benefit; the tippee is liable for trading knowing the information came from a breach.
+Both the tipper AND the tippee can be liable.
+The tipper is liable for leaking information in breach of a duty; the tippee is liable for trading while knowing the information came from a breach.
 "I was just passing it along" is not a defense.

 What Is NOT Insider Trading